tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Create an administrator IAM user - Step 10](Images/iam-user-10.png)

-Explain to students that now you should enable access to billing data for the new IAM administrator user, proceed as follows:
+Explain to students that you should now enable access to billing data for the new IAM administrator user.
+Proceed as follows:

 * On the navigation bar, click on your account name and then choose "My Account."